niclastanskanen/open-ai/README.md

 1. This guide assumes you have Node.js and npm installed locally, if this is not the case please install these now.
 1. From the terminal run the command `npm install` to install all project dependencies.
-1. Run the command `npm start` to run the application.
+1. Run the command `npm run dev` to run the application.

 <hr>